 \section{Stable Voting defined}

-In an election with ranked ballots, given candidate $A$ and $B$, the \textit{margin of} $A$ vs.~$B$ is the number of voters who rank $A$ above $B$ minus the number who rank $B$ above $A$.
+In an election with ranked ballots, given distinct candidates $A$ and $B$, the \textit{margin of} $A$ vs.~$B$ is the number of voters who rank $A$ above $B$ minus the number who rank $B$ above $A$.
 For example, if 7 voters rank $A$ above $B$ and 3 rank $B$ above $A$, then the margin of $A$ vs.~$B$ is 4, and the margin of $B$~vs.~$A$~is~$-4$.\footnote{In our view, it is important to measure the sizes of wins and losses in terms of \textit{margin}.
 Another approach agrees that $A$ beats $B$ head-to-head if and only if the margin of $A$ over $B$ is positive, but it says that the size of $A$'s win over $B$ is measured solely in terms of the number of voters who rank $A$ above $B$, ignoring the number of voters who rank $B$ above $A$.
 E.g., if 51 voters rank $A$ above $B$, 49 rank $B$ above $A$, 50 rank $X$ above $Y$, and 50 are indifferent between $X$ and $Y$, the alternative approach says that $A$'s win over $B$ is a bigger win than $X$'s (Pareto-dominating) win over $Y$.
 We reject this alternative approach.}